-The Concept Plan developed by Calder Flower has been mindful of these vegetation communities, including individual trees of moderate to low ecological significance.
+The Concept Plan developed by Calder Flower has been mindful of these vegetation communities, including individual trees of ecological significance.
 All built structures, roads and service infrastructure has been sited clear of EECs with substantial setbacks from the vegetation communities.
 The Concept Plan celebrates the significance of these EECs by preserving them wholly within a dedicated communal open space area that will be suitably managed.

-The concept secures the conservation of pockets of native vegetation in the southern and northern parts of the site.
-The proposal does not involve the removal of Sydney Turpentine Ironbark Forest, including isolated trees.
+The concept secures the conservation of approximately 2 hectares of native vegetation on the site.
+The proposal does not involve the removal of Sydney Turpentine Ironbark Forest of Shale Sandstone Transition Forest vegetation communities, including isolated trees.
 It does not involve the removal of any threatened plant population.
 Whilst a few individual trees are located within proposed development areas, these trees are to be retained in future lots or within landscaped road reserves to be confirmed at the detailed planning stage.

 No adverse impact to EECs in the form of communities or individual species will be incurred by the development proposal.
-The integrity of fringe riparian vegetation and individual Ironbark's will be ensured under a plan of management to be developed in support of the future DA.
+The integrity of the riparian vegetation and individual Ironbark's will be ensured under a plan of management to be developed in support of the future DA.